Step-by-Step Climate Planning for Northern California Tribes

 The Northern California Tribal Climate Collaborative (NCTCC) Portal contains a comprehensive collection of available tools and resources to support Tribes in the completion of climate vulnerability assessments and the development of actionable climate resiliency plans.

-CLIMATE RESOURCE LIBRARY: The Climate Resource Library contains over 200 sortable open source resources to support climate researchers and planners to navigate and choose from climate resources, templates, modeling and mapping links.
-These are arranged so users can sort and use them by the tasks outlined in the Framework.
+CLIMATE RESOURCE LIBRARY: Over 200 sortable open source resources, this guide supports climate researchers and planners to navigate and choose from climate resources, templates, and mapping links.
+These are arranged so users can sort and use them by the tasks outlined in the framework.
 This library will be updated regularly.
-Please check back often.

 Vulnerability Assessments and Climate Planning are best completed in community.
-To support Community Based Participatory Research the NCTCC created three surveys that target different audiences.
-These can be printed and distributed at community events or focus-groups, uploaded into an online survey platform like Mailchimp or Google survey, or completed in one-to-interviews.
+To support Community Based Participatory Research, the NCTCC created three surveys that are aimed towards different audiences.
+These can be printed and distributed at community events or focus-groups, uploaded into an online survey platform like MailChimp or Google survey, or completed in one-to-interviews.

 These are accompanied by three survey tools to be used for those who administer the survey:

-To receive support for your work, to ask questions, provide feedback or submit updates to any of the NCTCC framework tools or resources please send information or requests to info@cieaweb.org with NCTCC in the Subject line.
+To receive support for your work, ask questions, provide feedback, or submit updates to any of the NCTCC framework tools or resources, please send information or requests to info@cieaweb.org with NCTCC in the Subject line.

-Support for this project was funded by a grant to Dry Creek Rancheria from the Bureau of Indian Affairs, and the United States Geological Survey (USGS) Southwest Climate Adaptation Science Centers (SW CASC).
+Support for this project was funded by a grant to Dry Creek Rancheria from the Bureau of Indian Affairs (BIA), and the United States Geological Survey (USGS) Southwest Climate Adaptation Science Centers (SW CASC).